|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid > Callistosporium purpureomarginatum|

 Callistosporium purpureomarginatum is a distinct little mushroom, found on the well-decayed wood of oaks.
 When fresh its cap is evenly purplish red, but it soon dries out in stages, creating a two-toned effect so that wishy-washy yellowish to purplish brown shades take over most of the cap, while a marginal zone darkens to purple.
 The gills, too, are distinctive, since they develop dark purple edges that contrast with the yellowish or purplish faces.

-Thanks to Nathaniel Cecil, Crystal Davidson, Django Grootmyers, Ron Kerner, and Jo and Bob Solem for collecting, documenting, and preserving Callistosporium purpureomarginatum for study; their collections are deposited in The Herbarium of Michael Kuo.
+Thanks to Lindsay Blevins, Nathaniel Cecil, Crystal Davidson, Django Grootmyers, Ron Kerner, and Jo and Bob Solem for collecting, documenting, and preserving Callistosporium purpureomarginatum for study; their collections are deposited in The Herbarium of Michael Kuo.

 Gills: Broadly attached to the stem; close; short-gills frequent; deep brownish purple in buttons, but soon becoming dull yellow to olive purplish; edges becoming dark purple and contrasting with the faces.